Krishnamohan-Yerrabilli/Kubernetes-hands-on/Kubernetes-Service-Discovery/README.md

   service-name.namespace.svc.cluster.local

-  apiVersion: v1
+  apiVersion: v1  #This versions description may change for the type of the resource you used
-  kind: Service
+  kind: Service   #Object you are going to use
   metadata:
     name: testing <- this name is registered with the cluster DNS
-  spec:
+  spec: # This is where you define the properties of the properties (which is also called as you desire state even your are using a pod, deployment..)
     selector:
-  app: web
+      app:web
     ports:

 ```
 By default, Kubernetes creates a service of type clusterIP.
 We can create different types of services <br>